YuvamBh/GCN_WebsiteMain/README.md

 # Global Career Network (GCN) Website

-A Flask-based website for the Global Career Network student organization at Arizona State University.
+A static website for the Global Career Network student organization at Arizona State University.
 This website serves as a platform for international students to access career development resources, networking opportunities, and professional guidance.

 ## Features